-5.2 Variability of Rayleigh wave ellipticity
+5 5.2 Variability of Raleigh wave ellipticity

 We compute HVSRs of all tremor records at KBS to analyze the Rayleigh wave ellipticity using the same processing as for the ambient noise.
-Since we found clear evidence that the angle separating Rayleigh and Love waves on the radial and tangential components does not coincide with the propagation direction inferred from the vertical component (Fig. A6) and as suggested
+Since we found clear evidence that the angle separating Rayleigh and Love waves on the radial and tangential components does not coincide with the propagation direction inferred from the vertical component (Fig. A6) and as suggested by the tremor source location, we compute the radial to vertical (RVSR) spectral ratios using a back-azimuth of 40 degrees (see

-5 by the tremor source location, we compute the radial to vertical (RVSR) spectral ratios using a back-azimuth of 40 degrees (see Appendix D for details).
+Appendix D for details).
 Figure 6b shows that the RVSRs are very stable and their standard deviations low within the tremor frequency band.
-A complex peak-trough shape of the RVSR curve is revealed.
-After testing different (1D) sub-surface velocity models based on our reference model (Table 1), it turned out that this behaviour can only be explained by a mixture of fundamental and higher mode Rayleigh wave ellipticities (compare Fig. 6a and b).
-The first trough at 4 Hz can be related to the ellipticity minimum of the fundamental and first higher mode.
-The fundamental mode peak below 3 Hz lays outside the tremor band and is probably therefore not revealed.
-The first RVSR peak between 4 and 5 Hz seems to coincide with the first higher mode ellipticity maximum.
-The next trough would then be related to an ellipticity minimum which results from the superposition of first and second higher mode.
-At the upper limit of the tremor band at 6 Hz another peak could be related to
+A complex peak-trough shape is revealed.
+After testing different (1D) sub-surface velocity models based on our reference model (Table 1), it turned out that this shape can only be explained by a mixture of fundamental and higher mode Rayleigh wave ellipticities.